dps923/winter2020/notes/week01.md

 Create a new app, as demonstrated in class
 Run it in the simulator, Cmd+R
-Then, switch back to Xcode, and stop it with Cmd+. (dot/period)
+Then, switch back to Xcode, and stop the app with Cmd+. (dot/period)
 Select `LaunchScreen.storyboard` for editing
 Show the user interface (UI) object library with Shift+Cmd+L
 Select the label, then click-drag-drop to the storyboard scene
 Edit the label (e.g. "App launch screen"), and edit its attributes if you wish
-Run the app again, notice what happens, then switch back to Xcode and stop it
+Run the app again, notice what happens, then switch back to Xcode and stop the app
 Select `Main.storyboard` for editing, add a suitable label
-Run the app again, notice what happens, then switch back to Xcode and stop it
+Run the app again, notice what happens, then switch back to Xcode and stop the app

 Next, let's programmatically set the label's content.
+We are going to do the following tasks:
+1. Connect the UI object to an "outlet" variable in the source code of the scene's view controller class
+2. Declare and initialize a class variable in the source code
+3. In the `viewDidLoad()` event-handling function, update the UI object with the value from the class variable

-We need to connect the label on the scene with the source code.
+Task 1: We must connect the label on the scene with the source code.
 In this app, the scene's code is in `ViewController.swift`.
 The connect task is both visual and tactile, so we must setup the right coding environment.
-For best results, do the following:
+For the best results, do the following:

 Select `Main.storyboard` for editing
 Cmd+0 (zero) to hide the left-side navigators area